WellAlly Logo

 Common Causes of Elevated White Blood Cells

 White blood cell elevation's most common cause is infection.
-But different infection types show different white blood cell change patterns:
+According to Clinical Infectious Diseases, different infection types show different white blood cell change patterns:

 Bacterial infection typically causes neutrophil proportion elevation, total white count also significantly elevated.
 Neutrophil proportion over 70%, even over 80%, white count over 10×10^9/L—this is typical bacterial infection blood picture.
-Severe infection might cause neutrophils to release immature cells (band forms, late metamyelocytes)—this is called "left shift," signal of severe infection.
+Research in Journal of Clinical Medicine confirms severe infection might cause neutrophils to release immature cells (band forms, late metamyelocytes)—this is called "left shift," signal of severe infection.

 Viral infection might cause lymphocyte proportion elevation, but total white count might be normal or decreased.
 Certain viral infections (like infectious mononucleosis) can cause atypical lymphocytes, white count might be abnormally elevated.

 But infection isn't the only cause of white cell elevation.
-Severe tissue injury (like extensive burns, trauma, surgery), acute stress state (like after intense exercise), certain medications (like corticosteroids), even pregnancy and childbirth can cause elevated white count.
+According to Mayo Clinic Proceedings, severe tissue injury (like extensive burns, trauma, surgery), acute stress state (like after intense exercise), certain medications (like corticosteroids), even pregnancy and childbirth can cause elevated white count.

 Significantly elevated white count (>20×10^9/L) needs special attention.
-Could be severe infection, sepsis signal, also could be leukemia or other blood diseases.
+According to American Journal of Hematology, could be severe infection, sepsis signal, also could be leukemia or other blood diseases.
 If white count extremely elevated (>50×10^9/L), accompanied by anemia, thrombocytopenia, needs immediate hematology consultation to rule out leukemia.

 Common Causes of Decreased White Blood Cells